top of page

 Choice will kill bad fiction

-We're only starting to recognise the big hole in the ways women can and have been depicted.
-Can we be something other than a mother, wife, object of desire or victim?
+We’re only starting to recognise the big hole in how we depict women and the roles they can and have played.
+Can we be something other than a mother, wife, object of desire, or victim?

 No one asking for more diverse narratives to be told to shut up and go away.
-The more choice we have, the more books which no longer speak to the female experience will be passed over for ones that do.
-Not a single one of the authors who have spoken out against this prize would suffer for a hundred new novels depicting women who are not beaten, stalked, sexually exploited, raped or murdered.
+The more choice we have, the more we’ll pass over books that no longer speak to the female experience for ones that do.
+Not a single author who has spoken out against this prize would suffer from the existence of a hundred recent novels depicting women who are not beaten, stalked, sexually exploited, raped, or murdered.

 Some days, I want gritty realism.
-Other days, I want to read about how we're going to be the captains of space ships or intergalactic bounty hunters, or... maybe just a far-off world where women don't worry about walking alone in the dark.
+On other days, I want to read about how we’re going to be the captains of spaceships or intergalactic bounty hunters, or... maybe just a far-off world where women don’t worry about walking alone in the dark.

 But that's just my opinion.